Engee documentation

 Due to the constant pressure in the tank, the volume of liquid inside the tank varies depending on the mass flow rate.
 Note that the opposite is true for pipes, where pressure is a function of a fixed volume of liquid.

 It is possible to set a notification if the volume of liquid in the tank exceeds its capacity.
-Set for the parameter Liquid volume above max capacity the value is Warning' if you want to receive a warning when this happens during the simulation, or the value is `Error if you want the simulation to stop when this happens.
+Set for the parameter Liquid volume above max capacity meaning Error if you want the simulation to stop when this happens.

 Liquid level

-If for the parameter Tank volume parameterization If the value is set to Constant cross-section area', then the liquid level in the tank is determined by the volume of the liquid , which is due to the constant cross-sectional area of the tank opening.
-Otherwise, the liquid level can be set as tabular data in the `Tabulated data - volume vs. level option.
+If for the parameter Tank volume parameterization the value is set Constant cross-section area, then the liquid level in the tank is determined by the volume of the liquid , which is due to the constant cross-sectional area of the tank opening.
+Otherwise, the liquid level can be set as tabular data in the option Tabulated data - volume vs. level.

 If the liquid level in the tank falls below the height of the tank entrance, then the assumption that the liquid completely fills the volume of the connected blocks may be incorrect.
 Connections to the block Pipe (IL) which are based on this assumption, in this case may give non-physical results.